Mojave Desert in the Spring

 Introduction

-The Mojave Desert stretches from northwestern Arizona to the Salton Sea and north to Death Valley and beyond.
-The desert even brushes the southwest corner of Utah.
-Of the various desert regions in the United Sates, the Mojave Desert receives the least rainfall.
-Some areas average 5 inches of rain per year or less.
+The Mojave Desert stretches from northwestern Arizona to the Salton Sea, and northward to Death Valley and beyond.
+It even brushes the southwest corner of Utah.
+Of the major desert regions in the United States, the Mojave receives the least rainfall; some areas average five inches per year, or less.
+In dry years, the landscape feels austere—wind, stone, and sky.
+In wet years, especially after steady winter storms, everything changes.

 The Details